llagerlof/aipim/README.md

 ### Available Scripts

 - `npm start` - Launch the application in development mode
-- `start` - Shell script (bash) to run the command above.
+- `start.sh` - Shell script (bash) to run the command above.
 It's also good for binding a shortcut to it.

 ## 📄 License